The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 • Consistent fonts, colors, and logos that align with your nonprofit’s visual identity

-• Readable font sizes and types to ensure readability
+• Readable font sizes and types

 • Links to your social media channels, so people can follow your nonprofit on Facebook, Instagram, TikTok, and other platforms